Worgaros/Worgaros.github.io/Pages/OpenGLDemoScene.md

 ## Scene

-My scene consist of an spatial library of objects where a objects with differents techniques of graphics techniques.
+My scene consist of an spatial library of objects with different techniques of graphics techniques.
 The camera start at a position to see meteors and go front of the different objects each 10 seconds.
 Among present objects there are a hourglass, a cube, a F1 car and meteors.

 ![](https://worgaros.github.io/Images/openwin.gif)